JeffCurless/argon-oneup/README.md

 ## Work that needs to be completed

-- [X] Get test_power.c code running and simualating a battery for the Raspberry PI
+- [X] Get test_power.c code running and simualating a battery for the Raspberry PI.
-- [X] Remove all unneeded code from the driver, called oneUpPower.c
+- [X] Remove all unneeded code from the driver, called oneUpPower.c.
-- [X] Fix the naming of all the internerals properly, and makes sure the battery tech, and manuacturer are correct
+- [X] Fix the naming of all the internerals properly, and makes sure the battery tech, and manuacturer are correct.
-- [X] Port python battery code to C
+- [X] Port python battery code to C.
-- [X] Incorprate working C code into driver, and do all the plumbing
+- [X] Incorprate working C code into driver, and do all the plumbing.
+- [ ] Add code to support clean shutdown of laptop if system is not charging and hits a minimum SOC (5%).
+- [ ] Add code to allow user to set a different SOC for shutdown or disable feature.
 - [ ] Review python code to see if there is anything else that needs to be moved over.
 - [ ] Create an installer
 - [ ] Create an uninstaller